 Normative changes in families over time from formation until dissolution.
 Emphasis on the marital subsystem in middle and later years.
-Prerequisites: CDE 232 and FAS 331 or instructor approval.
+Prerequisites: CDE 232 and FAS 331 or instructor approval

 FAS 435 Advanced Marriage and Family Relationships.
-(3) F

-Recent research, issues, and trends relating to marriage and family interaction.
+(3) F Recent research, issues, and trends relating to marriage and family interaction.
 Influence of family composition, physical environment, family patterns, and values on family dynamics.
 Prerequisites: FAS 331, 361.
-General Studies: SB.
+General Studies: L2/SB.

 FAS 436 Conceptual Frameworks in Family Studies.
-(3) S

-Approaches to study families focusing on systems, interactional, exchange, conflict, and developmental frameworks.
+(3) S Approaches to study families focusing on systems, interactional, exchange, conflict, and developmental frameworks.
 Applications to diverse individual and family situations.
 Prerequisites: CDE 232; FAS 331, 361.

 FAS 440 Fundamentals of Marriage and Family Therapy.
-(3) ${\sf S}$ tion, and community.
+(3) S Introduction to the fundamental orientations of marriage and family therapy.

+FAS 457 Third-World Women.
+(3) F

+Economic, sociopolitical, and demographic context for understanding the roles of third-world women in health, family, work, education, and community.
 Prerequisite: 6 hours of social science credit or instructor approval.

-Introduction to the fundamental orientations of marriage and family therapy.

-FAS 457 Third-World Women.
-(3) F Economic, sociopolitical, and demographic context for understanding the roles of thirdworld women in health, family, work, educa-